jaegertracing/documentation/content/docs/next-release-v2/features.md

 Jaeger can be used with a growing number of storage backends:
 * It natively supports popular open source NoSQL databases as trace storage backends: Cassandra 4.0+, Elasticsearch 7.x/8.x, and OpenSearch 1.0+.
-* It is extensible via a [Remote Storage gRPC API](../apis/#remote-storage-api) with other well known databases that have been certified to be Jaeger compliant: [ClickHouse](https://github.com/jaegertracing/jaeger-clickhouse).
+* It is extensible via the [Remote Storage API](../apis/#remote-storage-api) with other well known databases that have been certified to be Jaeger compliant: [ClickHouse](https://github.com/jaegertracing/jaeger-clickhouse).
 * There is embedded database support using [Badger](https://github.com/dgraph-io/badger) and simple in-memory storage for testing setups.
 * There are ongoing community experiments using other databases; you can find more in [this issue](https://github.com/jaegertracing/jaeger/issues/638).